heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 ## IPv6 address format
 IPv4 addresses are 32-bits.
 IPv4 addresses are four groups of numbers.
 Each group is called an "octet".
 IPv6 addresses are 128-bits.
 IPv6 addresses are eight groups of hexadecimals (0-9, a-f).
 Unfortunately there is not yet consensus on what these groups that make up the address should be called.
-Various terms exist: nibble, quartet, hextet, piece, chunk.
-No matter what term you use, you can say an IPv6 address is made up of 8 chunks, pieces, nibbles, etc.  These terms all mean the same thing.
+Various terms exist: quartet, hextet, piece, chunk.
+No matter what term you use, you can say an IPv6 address is made up of 8 chunks, pieces, hextets, etc.  These terms all mean the same thing.

 In almost all cases, a node will be on a /64 network.
 In other words, the prefix is the portion of the address which matches for all nodes on that network, and is the first 64 bits--the first half.
 The second half is the interface ID and will be unique for every host on that link (on that prefix).